lazyker/lazyker.github.io/_featured_tags/etc-etc.md

 ---
 layout: tag-blog
-title: Etc
+title: Other
-slug: etc
+slug: other
-category: etc
+category: other
 menu: false
 order: 1
 ---